ibm-cloud-docs/vpc/block_storage_vpc_create.md

    1. You can specify optional user tags to associate with this volume.
 For more information about organizing resources with user tags, see [Working with tags](/docs/account?topic=account-tag&interface=ui).
    1. Select the encryption type.
 Provider-managed encryption is enabled by default on all volumes.
 You can also choose to create an envelop encryption with your own root keys.
 Encryption keys are created and maintained in Key Management Services ({{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}).
    1. Click **Next**.
    1. Select the storage profile.
+If you chose to import data from a snapshot, the storage generation value of the snapshot must match the storage generation value of the volume profile select.
-      - [Select Availability]{: tag-green} As an allow-listed customer, you can select the [`sdp` profile](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile).
+      - [Select availability]{: tag-green} As an allow-listed customer, you can select the [`sdp` profile](/docs/vpc?topic=vpc-block-storage-profiles#defined-performance-profile).
 Then, specify the capacity of your volume, the required bandwidth limit, and the required IOPS.
 Volume size can range from 1 - 32,000 GB.
 You can specify IOPS in the range of 100 - 64,000.
 The throughput limit range is 1000-8192 Mbps.
       - You can select one of the [_tiered_ profiles](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#tiers).
 After you select _general-purpose_, _5iops-tier_, or _10iops-tier_, the next step is to specify the volume capacity.
 Volume size can be 10 - 16,000 GB.
       - You can select the _custom_ profile if your application performance requirements don't fall within any of the IOPS tiers.
 Then, specify the size of your volume and the IOPS in the appropriate range for the volume capacity.
 Volume size can be 10 - 16,000 GB.
 As you type the IOPS value, the UI shows the acceptable range.
 You can also click the **storage size** link to see the size and IOPS ranges of the [custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).
    1. Click **Save**.